 The decision to authorize disclosure of registration data, based on Validation of the Identity Credential, Authentication Credentials, and data as required in preliminary recommendation concerning criteria and content of requests, will reside with the registrar, ICANN, or whatever authorization provider the EPDP Team ultimately agrees on.

-Benefits of Accreditation:
+Requirements

 Verifying the Identity of the Requestor: The Accreditation Authority MUST verify the identity of the requestor, resulting in an Identity Credential.